mudknight/comfyui-mudknight-utils/readme.md

 ### Base (full-pipe)
 This is the base image generation node.
 By default it will use an empty latent with the dimensions defined by the node, but it also has an `image` input and `denoise` parameter for img2img generation.

+### Prompt from Presets (full-pipe)
+This is a combined positive and negative prompt box that lets you use pre-defined prompt text.
+Features include:
+- Accepts LoRA syntax
+- Ignores `#` commented lines
+- Auto-expands character tags that are defined in `config/characters.jsonc`, along with `top` and `bottom` to use the defined portions of their default outfit.
+- Lets you select between pre-defined style presets defined in `config/styles.jsonc`
+- Automatically applies quality tags and embeddings when enabled for model families as defined in `config/models.jsonc`
+- Splits quality tags+embeddings, style tags, character tags, and the main prompt into separate conditionings and then concatenates the conditionings.

 ### Upscale (full-pipe)
 This is an upscaling node that uses simple lanczos scaling and sampling.
 I've never found that an upscale model is necessary, so it's not included in the node.